yearn/YIPS/YIPS/yip-30.md

   - Weekly emissions reduction multiplier: 0.9937
   - Week that terminal inflation starts: 416 weeks
   - Fixed % ongoing inflation (tail emission): 1%
-2. This final model will stay in place until it is stopped or adjusted.
+2. This model will stay in place until it is stopped or adjusted.

 ### Rationale